Based on childhood recollections

 and daughter of the author

-When we played cricket, the lamp post was the wicket.
-Lamp posts were
+When we played cricket, a lamp post was the wicket.

 short and rather elegant, and not automatically controlled.
 The lighting came